Honey for infants: When can you feed honey to babies?

-One of the most popular questions I hear in my pediatric nutrition practice is, “What about honey?”
-Many of us know there’s something to know about babies and honey, but we’re not always quite sure of the specifics.
+One of the most popular questions I hear in my pediatric nutrition practice is, “When can you feed honey to babies?”
+Many of us know there’s something to know about honey for infants, but we’re not always quite sure of the specifics.

 Let’s take a closer look at when babies can have honey and how to best introduce it.

 IN THIS ARTICLE: